SamJT2021/howdy-partners-bookaroo-new/README.md

 ### Newsfeed

 This is the main page for the web app.
-Here is where signed in users can post new content and write comments on other peoples posts.
+Here is where logged in users can post new content and write comments on other peoples posts.

 ## Sign up